ThisalFernando/Product_Management_API/README.md

 # Personal Finance Tracker API

-This is RESTful API for managing product details with user registration and login features.
+This is RESTful API for managing product details with user signup and login features.

 ## Features

-- User authentication (JWT-based login and registration).
+- User signup and login.
 - CRUD Operations for products.